tigrose/pytorch/readme.txt

-git reset --hard commit_id or git reset --hard HEAD^ git log : used to take a look about commit history git reflot : used to take a look about command history
+git reset --hard commit_id or git reset --hard HEAD^ git log : used to take a look about commit history git reflog : used to take a look about command history

+git checkout -- file :
+git reset HEAD <file> : to clean the stage